uinix-js/uinix-ui/readme.md

 </details>

 ##### `props.align`
+Sets the `alignItems` CSS property.

 ##### `props.alignSelf`
+Sets the `alignSelf` CSS property.

 ##### `props.direction`
+Sets the `flexDirection` CSS property.

 ##### `props.flex`
+Sets the `flex` CSS property.

 ##### `props.inline`
+If `true`, sets the `display` CSS property to `'inline-flex'`, otherwise sets to `'flex'` by default.

 ##### `props.justify`
+Sets the `justifyContent` CSS property.

 ##### `props.justifySelf`
+Sets the `justifySelf` CSS property.

 ##### `props.spacing`
+Spaces all children (except the last child) evenly by the specified margin value.
+You can use a theme-based value.

+Spacing is applied as `margin-right` by default and `margin-bottom` if the `props.direction` property is set to `'column'`.

 ##### `props.wrap`
+If `true`, sets the `flexWrap` CSS property to `'wrap'`, otherwise it is undefined by default.

 ##### `props.wrapSpacing`
+If `props.wrap` is set to `true`, you may space all wrapped children with the specified vertical margin value.
+A negative margin is applied on the `Layout` element.
+You can use a theme-based value.

 ##### `...props`
 `Layout` is composed from [`Element`](#elementprops), and therefore supports the `as`, `styles`, `styleProps`, `variant`, and shorthand props.